ftripier/mtg/README.md

 Gives you the stdDev, mean, median, max, and min of the amount of turns it takes to draw a certain amount of lands.

-If you specificy a target turn, it'll also give you the percentage of the time you reached your target mana level on the target turn.
+If you specify a target turn, it'll also give you the percentage of the time you reached your target mana level on the target turn.

 Run `./hitBeats.js -h` to see how to run it.